raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 ### it's never as simple as it seems in a blog post

 One of the reasons we don't see as many explicit state machines "in the wild" as we'd expect is that there is a perception that state machines are great when we've performed an exhaustive "Big Design Up Front" analysis, and have perfectly identified all of the states and transitions.

-However, many programmers believe that in a more agile, incremental process, we're constantly *discovering* requirements and methods.
+Many programmers believe that in a more agile, incremental process, we're constantly *discovering* requirements and methods.
 We may not know that we have a state machine until later in the process, and things being messy, a domain model may not fit neatly into the state machine model even if it appears to have states.

 For example, instead of being told that a bank account might be open, held, or closed, we might be told something different: